ianwijma/ian.wij.ma/content/pages/home/skills.md

 **Linux**

-I love Linux and I have been using it personally for 6 years and professionally for 5 years.
+I love Linux and I have been using it personally for 7+ years and professionally for 5 years.
 Where since beginning 2019 I personally run fully on Linux, where I migrated my gaming PC to POP!_OS 20.04.
 I also have experience running Linux server.
-Where Debian is my operating system of choice.
+Where Debian/Ubuntu has my preference, but I'm always curious for the next big thing!

+**Product development**

+I have worked for 5 year on developing products in a SAAS environment, Where I have worked on products ranging from HRM solutions to internal social systems for companies to eCommerce with multi channel support.

+With the latter one I have 3+ years experience, I have worked on multi channel support ranging from webshop integration to an in-store POS system.
+My role here was everything from backend to frontend to sysops.

 **Workaholic**